MaestroError/go-libheif/README.md

 # go-libheif
- GoLang wrapper for the libheif library, providing easy-to-use APIs for HEIC to JPEG/PNG conversions and vice versa.
-(Also provides support for AVIF to JPEG/PNG conversions)
+ GoLang wrapper for the libheif library, providing easy-to-use APIs for HEIC to JPEG/PNG conversions and vice versa (Also provides support for AVIF to JPEG/PNG conversions).
- This package was developed to support
+ This package was originally developed to support the [php-heic-to-jpg](https://github.com/MaestroError/php-heic-to-jpg) package, which had [problems](https://github.com/MaestroError/php-heic-to-jpg/issues/15) while converting some HEIF images.

+#### Implementation:
+- For a swift start, consider browsing our [quickstart guide](https://medium.com/@revaz.gh/using-the-go-libheif-module-for-converting-images-between-the-heic-format-and-other-popular-formats-e7829165c368) on Medium.
+- If you're primarily interested in a hassle-free image conversion tool, we have already integrated this module into a Command Line Interface (CLI) application and a docker image, available [here](https://github.com/MaestroError/heif-converter-image).

-### Pre-requisites
+### Prerequisites
 You need to install [libheif](https://github.com/strukturag/libheif) before using this module.
 You can check the [strukturag/libheif](https://github.com/strukturag/libheif) for installation instructions, but as I have found, the easiest way for me was to use [brew](https://brew.sh/):
 ```bash
 brew install cmake make pkg-config x265 libde265 libjpeg libtool